wgmo/graphtik/docs/source/arch.rst

         You cannot alias an *alias*.
 See :ref:`aliases`

+    conveyor operation
+    default identity function
+        The default function if none given to an `operation` that conveys `needs` to `provides`.

+        For this to happen when :meth:`.FunctionalOperation.compute()` is called, an operation *name* must have been given AND the number of `provides` must match that of the number of `needs`.

+        :seealso: :ref:`conveyor-function` & :func:`.identity_function()`.

     returns dictionary
         When an `operation` is marked with :attr:`FunctionalOperation.returns_dict` flag, the underlying function is not expected to return `fn_provides` as a sequence